Akawi85/Stutern_Projects/web_scrapping/README.md

 # Code Repository for Web Scraping Course

-This repository contains Jupyter Notebooks with code examples relating to the Real Python video course on Building a Web Scraper with `requests` and Beautiful Soup.
+This repository contains Jupyter Notebooks with code examples relating to the Real Python video course on Building a Web Scraper with `requests` and `Beautiful Soup`.

 The notebooks 01-03 represent the **web scraping pipeline** discussed in the course: